dadesso17/RJ-PINNs/README.md

 - **No Gradient Optimizers**: Eliminate the need for gradient optimizers in PINNs.
 - **Robustness for Inverse PDE Problems**: Unmatched robustness for solving inverse partial differential equations (PDE) problems.

+## RJ-PINNs Clarification

+RJ-PINNs do **not** rely on traditional PINNs strategies; they represent a **completely different approach** to solving physics-based problems in AI.

+The name *RJ-PINNs* does **not** imply any direct relation or shared implementation with PINNs.

+While traditional PINNs typically use **gradient-based optimizers** to minimize a weighted loss function, RJ-PINNs employ a **nonlinear least-squares optimizer** that directly minimizes the residual vector.

+Thus, RJ-PINNs and PINNs are **fundamentally different methods** for solving physical problems.

 ## Key Differences

 | Aspect         | Traditional PINNs                         | RJ-PINNs                               |